 OAIS associations can be categorized technically by both external and internal factors.
-External factors include characteristics of the Producer and Consumer communities.- Internal factors could include common implementations of the information models presented in 4.2, or multi-Archive sharing of one or more of the functional areasentities presented in 4.1.
+External factors include characteristics of the Producer and Consumer communities.
+Internal factors could include common implementations of the information models presented in 4.3, or multi-Archive sharing of one or more of the functional entities presented in 4.2.

-This subsection defines four describes some possible categories (not an exhaustive or mutually exclusive list) of Archive association.
-The associations.
-This first set of three categories have has successively higher degrees of organizational interaction:
+This subsection describes some possible categories (not an exhaustive or mutually exclusive list) of Archive associations.
+This first set of three categories has successively higher degrees of organizational interaction:

-- Independent:- Archives motivated by local concerns with no management or technical interaction among them. - Cooperating: -Archives with potential common producers Producers, common submission standards, and common dissemination standards, but no common finding aids.
-Finding Aids. - Federated:- Archives with both a Local Community (i.e., the original Designated Community served by the Archive) and a Global Community (i.e., an extended Designated Community) which has interests in the holdings of several OAIS Archives and has influenced those Archives to provide access to their holdings via one or more common finding aids.
+- Independent: Archives motivated by local concerns with no management or technical interaction among them. - Cooperating: Archives with potential common Producers, common submission standards, and common dissemination standards, but no common Finding Aids. - Federated: Archives with both a Local Community (i.e., the original Designated Community served by the Archive) and a Global Community (i.e., an extended Designated Community) which has interests in the holdings of several OAIS Archives and has influenced those Archives to provide access to their holdings via one or more common

 Finding Aids.
-The Access needs of the Local Community usually have priority over those of the Global Community.- Global dissemination and Ingest are optional features.
+The Access needs of the Local Community usually have priority over those of the Global Community.
+Global dissemination and Ingest are optional features.